 As a profession, performing as a career is thrilling as it offers independence.
 While working for yourself as a professional entertainer, you will discover that throughout the world there is a feeling of fellowship among those who perform magic as a full-time profession.

-Those who do not with to leave their regular occupation will gain satisfaction while earning a fine income performing in their free evenings and weekends.
+Those who do not wish to leave their regular occupation will gain satisfaction while earning a fine income performing in their free evenings and weekends.
 People in all walks of life have bettered themselves through the prestige and self-confidence derived from their knowledge learned throughout the Chavez course.

 For those who seek performing magic as a pastime or hobby will find unlimited opportunity for self-expression in Sleight-of-Hand.
 Business and professional people, while successful in their own right, still sometimes feel that some of the worthwhile pleasures in life are passing them by.
 By learning magic and manipulation as a means of entertaining their friends, they are able to fulfill an ambition to do creative work!

-The Chavez Studio of Magic has been training magician for 77 years.
+The Chavez Studio of Magic has been training magicians for 77 years.
 In that time, our materials have been prepared by magicians with years of teaching and performing experience.
 Chavez training is comprehensive, practical and authoritative.
 The opportunity is yours as this wealth of knowledge is available to you.
 We invite you to join us.
 We are confident you will find the program to be the most interesting, enjoyable and rewarding study you have ever undertaken!

 As an accomplished veteran entertainer and master sleight-of-hand artist in her own-right, Marion Chavez (stage name Delores) continued with the school's instructional operations after the passing of her husband, Ben, in 1961.
 The school ran continuously and upon her passing, it was her request that all personal instruction was to be continued by former student and accomplished performer, Neil Foster.